trankimtu/Turbo-Lock/User Manual.md

 • To unlock the lock with the master code for the first time, enter the code ‘0123’ and press the ‘#’ key.
 The lock will emit sound and the green indicator will light up.
 While sound emits, the lock is unlocked and will return to the locked position immediately after the sound stops.
 • Remember, the door should always be ajar when adding and/or changing codes.

+4.2 Changing The Master Code
+1. Enter the default (‘0123’) or the current master code, and press the ‘#’ key.
+2. Wait until the beeping sound stops but the blue backlight remains on.
+3. Enter a new master code starting with ‘0’ and press the ‘*’ key.
+The lock will emit two beeps to confirm the code has been successfully saved.
+Note: If the master code is lost or forgotten, it may be deleted via a hard reset of the lock.
+Refer to Section 7.